ApolloAuto/apollo/modules/perception/camera_detection_3d/README.md

-# Module Name
+# perception-camera-detection-3d
-camera_detection_3d

-# Introduction
+## Introduction

 The camera 3D object detection module includes two models: `caddn` and `smoke`, which can simultaneously output `2d` and `3d` information at the same time.
 This module completes operations such as image data preprocessing, detection, and result postprocessing.
 This module can directly transfer the results to `camera_tracking` component.

-# Directory Structure
+## Directory Structure

 ```
 ├── camera_detection_3d // camera detect 3d module
     ├── conf            // module configuration files